localghost-blog/localghost-blog.github.io/_posts/2022-03-23-tweak-your-VIM-to-a-powerful-LaTeX-IDE.md

 in the file `~/.vimrc`, and `:PlugInstall` in vim to install plugins.

 You can create some useful snippets as in [How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) written by Gilles Castel.
 The *mathematical context* is a must-have.

-If you want to store your snippets in the folder you like, says `path-to-the-folder`, you should new a folder in `path-to-the-folder` named `Ultisnips`, put your snippets in `Ultisnips`, then add the following in your `.vimrc`:
+If you want to store your snippets in the folder you like, says `path-to-the-folder`, add it in your `.vimrc`:

 ```vim
 set rtp+=path-to-the-folder
 ```

+Then put your snippets in `path-to-the-folder/Ultisnips`.

 ## Frequently Faced Issues